What is Epinephrine?

 Epinephrine for anaphylaxis

-Epinephrine is the first line treatment for severe anaphylaxis.
+Epinephrine is the treatment for anaphylaxis.
 Anaphylaxis is a severe allergic reaction that can occur due to:

 • food allergy